VeePeeK/fsapi/README.md

 All files will be saved in the directory specified in the FILES_FOLDER const.
 Maximum size of the file specified in the FILE_MAX_SIZE const.

 File '.htaccess' specifies all requests to go to index.php.
 File 'composer.json' requires Phalcon framework.

+TODO: add users, using database set restrictions to edit files of other user's files and set limits for size, different folders for different users.
+TODO: use gzip for requests and responses
+TODO: optimizations for upload and download files, support very big files
+TODO: change HEX represantation of file in response for something better